githubssj/onlyfans-1/README.md

 `git clone https://github.com/januairi/go-of.git` then cd into the directory and run `go install`

-go-of use a config file in the users $HOME directory called ~/.go-of it can be a yaml or json file
+go-of makes use of a config file in the users $HOME directory that can be YAML or JSON format.
+The file can be called ~/.go-of.json or ~/.go-of.yaml

-it requires the following key-value pairs
+You can also set environment variables or pass the key-value pairs on the command line.

+These are templates that can be used for your config file:

+YAML:
 ```
 token: app-token
 session: access-token or sess